 Our leaders also periodically attend civic trainings.
 These trainings provide information on the branches and levels of the United States’ government.
 They also help our leaders to run their specific initiatives more effectively.
 For example, if there is campaign that relates to an Illinois state law, TRP will run a training session on the Illinois State Legislature.

-To promote full and active civic participation by community members, TRP holds voter registration drives and conducts Get Out the Vote campaigns.
-Through these efforts, TRP has registered thousands of new voters and launched massive Get Out the Vote drives to ensure our communities are represented at the polls.
+To promote full and active civic participation by community members, TRP holds voter registration drives and conducts “Get Out the Vote” campaigns.
+Every election year, volunteers begin organizing within their immediate communities, and then go door to door to register voters.
+These initiatives span throughout the summer and end when registration closes.
+Through these efforts, TRP has registered thousands of new voters and launched massive civic engagement campaigns to ensure our communities are represented at the polls.